phpMussel/phpMussel/_docs/readme.en.md

 /README.md | Project summary information.
 /web.config | An ASP.NET configuration file (in this instance, to protect the `/vault` directory from being accessed by non-authorised sources in the event that the script is installed on a server based upon ASP.NET technologies).
 /_docs/ | Documentation directory (contains various files).
-/_docs/change_log.txt | A record of changes made to the script between different versions (not required for proper function of script).
 /_docs/readme.ar.md | Arabic documentation.
 /_docs/readme.de.md | German documentation.
 /_docs/readme.en.md | English documentation.